This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 - Gradually add the reduced apple ale and the buttermilk, mixing just until combined.

 - Add the flour mixture, and continue to mix just until dough comes together.
-It was very sticky.
+Don't be alarmed if it is sticky.

 - Line two baking sheets with parchment paper and generously coat with flour.
-Turn the dough out onto one of the baking sheets, and press down with your hands until it is about 1/2 inch thick.
-Use more flour is dough is still wet.
+Turn the dough out onto one of the baking sheets, and press down with your hands until it is about 0.5-inch thick.
+Use more flour is dough is still too wet to handle.
 Place the dough and baking sheet in the freezer for 20 minutes until slightly hardened.

 - Place the cut doughnuts and doughnut holes onto the second baking pan.
 Re-roll dough scraps and cut out remaining circles.
 Refrigerate the doughnuts for 20 to 30 minutes.

-- Heat 2 to 3 inches of oil in a large deep-sided pan until a candy thermometer reaches 350 degrees.
-Line a baking sheet with several layers of paper towels and set aside.
+- Heat 2 to 3 inches of oil in a large deep-sided pan until a candy thermometer reaches 350 degrees F. Line a baking sheet with a wire rack or several layers of paper towels and set aside.

 - Gently drop a few doughnuts at a time into the hot oil.
 Do not overcrowd the pan.
 Fry until golden brown, turn over and fry the other side.

-- Remove doughnuts from oil and drain on paper towels for one minute.
+- Remove doughnuts from oil and drain on a wire rack for one minute.

 - Dip the warm doughnuts into the glaze or cinnamon sugar.